winniegakuru/Crossplane-iac-Nairobi-DevOps-Community-/README.md

 The provider requires credentials to create and manage GCP resources.
 Providers use a Kubernetes Secret to connect the credentials to the provider.

-First generate a Kubernetes Secret from a Google Cloud service account JSON file and then configure the Provider to use it.
+First, generate a Kubernetes Secret from a Google Cloud service account JSON file and then configure the Provider to use it.

 ##### Create a Kubernetes secret with the GCP credentials